ryo-zen/zeicoin/README.md

 ## Analytics & Data Infrastructure (Optional)

+> [!IMPORTANT]
+>
-> **Note**: Analytics and indexing are optional features.
+> Analytics and indexing are optional features.
 You can run a fully functional mining or sync node without any of these components.

 ### Concurrent Indexer